mbilski/exhaustivestruct/README.md

 exhaustivestruct is a go static analysis tool to find structs that have some, but no all, initialized fields.

+> :warning: This linter is meant to be used only for special cases.
+> It is not recommended to use it for all files in a project.

 ## Installation

 ```